wohaco/despace/galileo.md

 |:--|:--|
 |***Animation of ’s trajectory around Jupiter from August 1, 1995, to September 30, 2003***||

-On December 11, 2013, NASA reported, based on results from the Galileo mission, the detection of «clay-like minerals» (specifically, phyllosilicates), often associated with organic materials, on the icy crust of Europa.
+On December 11, 2013, NASA reported, based on results from the Galileo mission, the detection of «clay‑like minerals» (specifically, phyllosilicates), often associated with organic materials, on the icy crust of Europa.
 The presence of the minerals may have been the result of a collision with an asteroid or comet, according to the scientists.

 **Images of Jupiter’s moons taken by Galileo**